Stasė Vaineikienė: Independent Lithuania

 Vaineikienė returned to Palanga in 1921 and became involved in the city's life.
 She worked on reestablishing the Palanga Gymnasium: she chaired a committee set up to support the school, recruited qualified teachers, and worked as a teacher once the school opened in 1922.
 She also advocated for municipal water supply, sewer, and bath house.
 Together with others, she organized cooperative Talka.
 She contributed articles to the magazine Kultūra and supplied Samogitian words to the Academic Dictionary of Lithuanian.
 Together with her husband, she was elected to the first city council of Palanga in December 1932.

 She participated in the Klaipėda Revolt in January 1923 and was awarded the silver Medal of the Liberation of Klaipėda.

 Vaineikis' house in Palanga was visited by many prominent Lithuanians, including Jonas Jablonskis, Augustinas Janulaitis, Liudas Gira, Liūnė Janušytė, Vydūnas, Jonas Šliūpas, Jonas Basanavičius, Gabrielius Landsbergis-Žemkalnis, Matas Untulis.

 Soviet Lithuania

 After the Soviet occupation of Lithuania in June 1940, she became mayor of Palanga.
 She opened a public bath house and a weaving workshop.
 She was elected to the People's Seimas and became one of the 20 Lithuanian representatives sent to Moscow to request the official incorporation of the newly proclaimed Lithuanian SSR into the Soviet Union.
 In fall 1940, she became a member of the Supreme Court of the Lithuanian SSR and moved to Vilnius.

 In 1940, during the German occupation, she published a short article claiming that she was selected for the People's Seimas without her consent and that she knew nothing about its agenda.
-In February 1945, after the Soviets returned to Lithuania, she disowned those claims stating that they forced and edited by the Gestapo.
+In February 1945, after the Soviets returned to Lithuania, she disowned those claims stating that they were forced and edited by the Gestapo.

 She died in Vilnius on 12 January 1946 and was buried in Rasos Cemetery.